4ra1n/java-gate/README.md

 - This project only supports 64-bit Windows and 64-bit JVM (as per JNI's requirement that a 64-bit JVM can only load 64-bit DLLs).
 - It is recommended to use 64-bit shellcode (e.g., windows/x64/meterpreter/reverse_tcp).
 - Loading shellcode in any way may potentially cause JVM crashes (e.g., if the shellcode does not restore the context).
+- Only tested in JDK 8, other versions of JDK may not be stable.

 ## Quick Start